Funicular: Stations

 The two cars of the Petřín funicular—they both stop when one of them is at Nebozízek station (foreground), and the other is between stations.

-The majority of funiculars have two stations, one at the top and one at the bottom of the track.
+Most funiculars have two stations, one at the top and one at the bottom of the track.
 However, some systems have been built with additional intermediate stations.
-Because of the nature of a funicular system, intermediate stations are usually built symmetrically about the mid-point; this allows both cars to call simultaneously at a station.
+Because of the nature of a funicular system, intermediate stations are usually built symmetrically about the midpoint, allowing both cars to call at a station simultaneously.
 Examples of funiculars with more than two stations include the Wellington Cable Car in New Zealand with five stations, including one at the passing loop, and the Carmelit in Haifa, Israel with six stations, three on each side of the passing loop.

 There are a few funiculars with asymmetrically placed stations.
 For example, the Petřín funicular in Prague has three stations: one at each end, and a third (Nebozízek) a short way up from the passing loop.
-Because of this arrangement, when a car on one side stops at Nebozízek the car on the other side stops without a station access.
+Because of this arrangement, when a car on one side stops at Nebozízek, the car on the other side stops without a station access.

+Another example of asymmetric line is the metre-gauged Zecca-Righi funicular in Genoa, where the stops without passenger access are two and located in the lower half of the line.
+In both of them, the train stops in a tunnel.